YaqiangCao/cLoops2/README.md

 ### 14. Plot the interaction heatmap, 1D signals, peaks, loops and domains
 Run **cLoops2 plot -h** to see details.
 ```
-Plot the interaction data as a heatmap (or arches) with additional of virtual
+Plot the interaction data as a heatmap (or arches/scatter) with additional of
-4C view point, 1D tracks (bigWig files), 1D annotations (peaks, genes) and 2D
+virtual 4C view point, 1D tracks (bigWig files), 1D annotations (peaks, genes)
-annotations (domains).
-If -f is not assigned, will just plot profiles from
+and 2D annotations (domains).
+If -f is not assigned, will just plot profiles
-bigWig file or bed files.
+from bigWig file or bed files.

 Examples:
     1. plot the simple square heatmap for a specific region with 1kb resolution